If you need to execute a shell command with Python, there are two ways. You can either use the subprocess module or the run command(

 Here’s how to run a shell script using Python.
 In this example, we’re copying a file from ‘dirA’ to ‘dirB.’

-run() is a much quicker way to execute shell scripts, you should use the Popen constructor for more flexibility.
+run() is a much quicker way to execute shell scripts, the Popen constructor could be more flexible.

 Additionally, you can use